Skip to main content

 note

-1. You should receive a notification from a developer that includes a URL to the relevant issue.
+1. You should receive an email or Slack from a developer that includes a URL to the relevant issue.
 Go to the URL provided.

 2. Select Exemptions (left menu) > Pending and then select the pending exemption to view the exemption details.